What are the Upaniṣads?

-What kind of text they are
+What kind of texts they are

 The Upaniṣads are not systematic philosophy.
 They are dialogues, parables, dialogues-within-parables, terse koan-like exchanges, and occasional longer expositions.
-The student-teacher form recurs: a young man approaches a sage with a question (who am I?, what is brahman?, what happens to the self at death?), and the answer is given gradually, through analogy and progressive reframing.
+The student-teacher form recurs: a young man approaches a sage with a question (who am I?, what is brahman?, what happens to the self at death?), and the answer comes gradually, through analogy and progressive reframing.
 The Chāndogya, Bṛhadāraṇyaka, Kaṭha, Īśa, Muṇḍaka, Māṇḍūkya and Praśna are the most-read in English.

 The great statements

-The four mahāvākyas — drawn from four different Upaniṣads, one per Veda — became the doctrinal compression of advaita Vedānta: prajñānaṁ brahma (consciousness is brahman, Aitareya), aham brahmāsmi (I am brahman, Bṛhadāraṇyaka), tat tvam asi (that thou art, Chāndogya), ayam ātmā brahma (this self is brahman, Māṇḍūkya).
-The point of the four is not memorisation; the point is that they are pointing at one identity from four angles.
+Four mahāvākyas, drawn from four different Upaniṣads, became the doctrinal compression of Advaita Vedānta§.
+Prajñānaṁ brahma (consciousness is brahman, from the Aitareya) and aham brahmāsmi (I am brahman, from the Bṛhadāraṇyaka).
+Tat tvam asi (that thou art, from the Chāndogya) and ayam ātmā brahma (this self is brahman, from the Māṇḍūkya).
+The point is not memorisation.
+Each statement points at the same identity from a different angle.

 Translations